Mon - Fri: 09.00am to 06.00pm,Sat: 09:00am to 01:00pm Sunday: Closed.

 Practically, it's difficult to avoid accidents.
 But, knowing what to do when a similar situation appears before you does make a sense.
 Knowing about emergency dentistry can save a tooth.
 A toothache emergency dentist could rescue you out of dental emergencies.
 In Smile Select Dental, we take emergency dental issues very seriously.
 We never want you to struggle alone with dental pain in the odd hours.
 This is why we have a provision of a toothache emergency dentist who endeavors to address the cause of pain in the mouth.
-Our emergency dentistry addresses fractured tooth, abscessed tooth, missing tooth, broken filling, extractions emergency, save a tooth, etc. Continue reading to explore in detail about our emergency dentistry services!
+Our emergency dentistry addresses fractured tooth, abscessed tooth, missing tooth, broken filling, extractions emergency, save a tooth, etc. Continue reading to explore in detail about our emergency dental services in California.

 Tooth fracture caused from an accident can be very aching.
 Patients should try not to delay their dental consultation.
 Those who have fractured tooth should take few steps before visiting the dentist.
 One should collect the broken pieces of tooth and should take them to dental practice after washing it gently.
 The type of fracture decides the treatment of fractured tooth.
 Most Dentists usually suggest dental bonding or veneers for a chipped tooth.
 In case of tooth broken into two pieces, the advice given by most of the dentist is to get it repaired by a procedure called crowning.
 Sometimes a crack may affect one or more cusps of the teeth, the tooth can be set with a crown also known as cap.
 In some cases the tooth may need to be removed, as some deep cracks may affect the tooth root in the jaw.
 But if the tooth is extracted it can be replaced with an implant or bridge.
 Teeth grinding is one of the most common cause of cracking teeth.
 Dentist can give you a night guard to avoid this problem.
 Deep pain can produce a pressure that can damage the teeth.
 The night guard can not only be used in the night but also can be used in the day.
 Accidental tooth fracture is very painful.
 It should be consulted as soon as possible.